andrea-ballatore/place-vocabulary/README.md

 Place Vocabulary
 =============================================

-This repository contains a vocabulary of nouns used to describe places.
+This repository contains a vocabulary of nouns used to describe places, such as `river', `mountain', and `park'.
+The vocabulary is the result of a merge between the GeoNames Ontology, the DBpedia Ontology, and Wordnet.

 Research areas:
 * Geographic information systems